-Our four Student Coordinators have been hard at work all semester planning all of the logistics for the week.
+Our three Student Coordinators have been hard at work all semester planning the activities for the week.
 They have been busy making sure everyone has a fantastic experience and the opportunity to learn something new about themselves, their peers, and their new UMW community through many fun and informative programs and trips.

-Participation in NEST cost $300 and includes room/board and all activities.
-Registration opens Thursday, May 1st.
+Participation in NEST costs $300 and includes room/board and all activities.
+Registration opens Tuesday, May 15th.